-&lt;sup>4 BRG.
-"For-Profit Pharmacy Participation in the 340B Program."
-October 2020.
+6 BRG.
+"For-Profit Pharmacy Participation in the 340B Program: 2024 Update."
+January 2025.

 Recently, manufacturers have begun to take a stand and demand a more streamlined, one-channel process.
 Many manufacturers are requiring CEs' CPs to submit 340B claims data to help them identify duplicate discounts and ineligible claims, and others have taken steps to limit the number of CPs to one per CE.
 While it's too early to say how these moves could shake out in the long term, it's clear the process has become too complex and too risky to continue as is.